naninovel/docs/docs/guide/backgrounds.md

 Animated background is the most flexible background actor implementation.
 It's based on a prefab with an [animator]( https://docs.unity3d.com/ScriptReference/Animator) component attached to the root object.
 Appearance changes are routed to the animator component as [SetTrigger]( https://docs.unity3d.com/ScriptReference/Animator.SetTrigger.html) commands appearance being the trigger name.
 You're free to implement the behavior of the underlying object.

-Animated backgrounds can't be used as a main background, therefore you always have to specify actor name when using [`@back`](/api/#back) action.
-Eg, in case your animated background prefab is named `Sky` and you want to send a `Thunder` trigger to the animator component, use the following action:
+Animated backgrounds can't be used as a main background, therefore you always have to specify actor name when using [`@back`](/api/#back) command.
+Eg, in case your animated background prefab is named `Sky` and you want to send a `Thunder` trigger to the animator component, use the following command:

 ```
 @back Thunder name:Sky